 - Load your Gravatars from your CDN and lazy load them.

 - Google’s reCAPTCHA is a performance killer.
 I’ve seen it drop mobile scores by over 30 points by itself.
 It loads 12 scripts at a total size of 480 KB, which is huge.
 The important thing is not to use it sitewide.
 At most, make sure this is only loading on your contact page.
 However, most contact form plugins have anti-spam and honeypot measures already built-in.
-If yours doesn’t, you can use a free plugin like WP Armour.
-Therefore, I recommend not using a reCAPTCHA at all.
+If yours doesn’t, you can use a free plugin like WP Armour or Simple Cloudflare Turnstile.
+Check out these great reCAPTCHA alternatives.

 - If you’re using Cloudflare, turn off Rocket Loader.
 This feature is supposed to help speed up mobile sites, but all I’ve seen it do is slow them down and cause problems.
 Turning it off will also get rid of a request on your site (